Sell smarter, not harder

 Dig deep into your interests

-Find something you’re skilled at or passionate about – that way you’ll stay motivated long-term.
+Find something you’re skilled at or passionate about – that way, you’ll stay motivated for the long term.

 Pinpoint customer needs

 Before you start selling, find out what shoppers are actually looking for.
-This minimizes guesswork and directs you toward products with real demand.
+This minimizes guesswork and helps you identify products with real demand.

 Start by typing keywords into Etsy’s search bar and noting the autocomplete suggestions.
 Then use tools like Semrush and Google Trends to see what’s trending.
 Browse Quora and Reddit to spot common questions and unmet needs.